 “If you look across all professions people want a pay check but most nurses want to do the best work of their life,” says Dr. John Sullivan, a HR professor, corporate speaker and advisor.
 “It’s not will you pay me.
 It’s do you have the best equipment, do you have the best doctors, do the nurses get the opportunity to make decisions and try new things.”

-Understanding what nurses want is half of the challenge the other half is finding good nurses to recruit.
+Understanding what nurses want is half of the challenge the other half is creating high performing nurse recruitment strategies.
 According to human resources experts, with nurses one of the best ways to find that top talent is from referrals from other employees or nurses in the field.
 “If a nurse is happy somewhere they will bring three friends with them,” says Jean Scheuer, vice president of advertising for Gannett Healthcare Group which operates nurse.com, a Website that provides job and education resources to nurses.
 “It’s all about recognition and retention inside the facility but when you are recruiting you should highlight what makes you stand out.”

 Indeed at Old Colony Hospice and Palliative Care, Sweeney says her best resource for finding experienced nurses is references from current employees.
 According to Sweeney the nursing community is small and nurses move around setting up situations where they are meeting other nurses from different venues and sharing experiences.
 If someone is happy at a certain facility they are apt to spread the word making the facility attractive to others in the field.
 “The majority of resumes we receive are unsolicited and result from a specific visit to our website or because they met someone who works for our organization,” says Sweeney.

-In addition to word of mouth referrals, companies looking to recruit experienced nurses have to do more than put a help wanted ad in the newspaper or on a job board.
+In addition to word of mouth referrals, companies recruiting nurses have to do more than post a job online or in a newspaper.
 Even though nurse.com is online, it still puts out a monthly and/or bi monthly print magazine that is mailed out to more than 700,000 nurses across the country, provides further education and holds events.
 While a nurse may not give a job ad online a second glance he or she will spend time reading articles about their colleagues or their field and if there is an ad in that magazine potentially even see that.
 “To reach the passive seeker it has to be a combination of print, digital and then of course you,” says Scheuer.

 At the end of the day, companies that want to get the best nurses have to be where they are and one place they will find an abundance of good ones is at certification classes.
 Many nurses will take advanced classes and certification programs and if someone from your facility or hospital teaches one of those classes he or she will have access to a slew of nurses, says Sullivan.
 If it’s not a further education course, then recruiters should do their research and find out what nurses are into and then hold a class or event focused on that, he says.
 Sullivan says medical facilities that are written up in a journal or magazine or sponsor professional events will also have more access to good nurses then ones that don’t.
 “The top professionals don’t look at job ads,” says Sullivan.
 “Employers have to find other ways to get in front of them.”